-More importantly, without any complicated symmetry analysis and calculation, the elementary CSVL has already been able to capture the main properties of AFMs arisen from CSVLs.
+More importantly, without any complicated symmetry analysis and calculation, the elementary CSML has already been able to capture the main properties of AFMs arisen from CSMLs.
 To elucidate this more clearly, we will take PZM as an example.
-In the example of collinear CSVLs in $422$ and $222$ that are Ort$-L^{N_1(')}_{N_2(')}-$Orth CSVL, they belong to orthogonal CSVLs, which means the symmetries in $\overline{G}^{\bm{k}}$ and $\{g_m\}$ are orthogonal to each other and can be broken separately to realize two qualitatively different types of PZM.
-As illustrated in the top panel of Fig.~\ref{fig3} (c), breaking symmetry in $\overline{G}^{\bm{k}}$ will induce spin tilting for all the valleys to induce uncompensated net magnetization although different valleys are still equivalent due to $\{g_m\}$, and the direction of net magnetization will depend on $\{g_m\}$ and hence be in $x-y$ plane for the case in Fig. ~\ref{fig3} (c).
-This is like the conventional PZM due to local magnetic moments' nonequivalent rotation under strain \cite{PZM_1994}, but it occurs in momentum space for spin of itinerant electrons associated with different valleys.
-On the other hand, as breaking symmetry in $\{g_m\}$, the strain will break the equivalence of different valleys to induce different energy shifts and hence lead to unequal occupation of spin-up and spin-down electrons, and the net magnetization should be along $z$ direction since spin's orientation remains unchanged as shown in the bottom panel of Fig. \ref{fig3} (c).
-We refer these two microscopic mechanisms as spin tilting and occupation imbalance with the former driving AFM into weak ferromagnetism (canted AFM) and the latter driving AFM into ferrimagnetism from the aspect of the real space.
+In the example of collinear CSMLs in $422$ and $222$ that are Ort$-L^{N_1(')}_{N_2(')}-$Orth CSML, they belong to orthogonal CSMLs, which means the symmetries in $\overline{G}^{\bm{k}}$ and $\{g_m\}$ are orthogonal to each other and can be broken separately to realize two qualitatively different types of PZM.
+As illustrated in the top panel of Fig.~\ref{fig3} (c), breaking symmetry in $\overline{G}^{\bm{k}}$ will induce spin tilting for all the valleys/momenta to induce uncompensated net magnetization, although different valleys/momenta are still equivalent due to $\{g_m\}$, and the direction of net magnetization will depend on $\{g_m\}$ and hence be in $x-y$ plane for the case in Fig.~\ref{fig3} (c).
+This is like the conventional PZM due to local magnetic moments' nonequivalent rotation under strain \cite{PZM_1994} in real space, but it occurs in momentum space for spin of itinerant electrons associated with different valleys/momenta.
+On the other hand, as breaking symmetry in $\{g_m\}$, the strain will break the equivalence of different valleys/momenta to induce different energy shifts and hence lead to unequal occupation of spin-up and spin-down electrons, and the net magnetization should be along $z$ direction since spin's orientation remains unchanged as shown in the bottom panel of Fig.~\ref{fig3} (c).
+We refer these two microscopic mechanisms as spin tilting and occupation imbalance with the former driving AFM into weak FM (canted AFM) and the latter driving AFM into ferrimagnetism from the aspect of the real space.
 Notably, these two types of PZMs may coexist for certain strains, and both are qualitatively different from the conventional theory since the non-zero net magnetization due to either spin tilting or occupation imbalance are from itinerant electrons instead of local magnetic moments \cite{PZM_1994} and hence can only happen in conducting AFMs.